edgedb/edgedb-rust/edgedb-tokio/src/tutorial.md

 {'Hello there General Kenobi'}
 ```

-But when using the client there is no prompt to do so.
+But when using the Rust client there is no prompt to do so.
 Arguments also have to be in the order $0, $1, and so on as opposed to in the REPL where they can be named, as above.

 The `()` unit type [implements QueryArgs](https://docs.rs/edgedb-protocol/latest/edgedb_protocol/query_arg/trait.QueryArgs.html#impl-QueryArgs-for-()) and is used when no arguments are present so `&()` is a pretty common sight when using the Rust client: